Aircraft in fiction: Sikorsky H-60 series

-Black Hawks were also featured in the 1997 film Air Force One, having been rented from the US military.
+Sikorsky UH-60 Black Hawks were featured in the 1997 film Air Force One, having been rented from the US military.

 The Sikorsky UH-60 Black Hawk was the title aircraft in the 2001 film Black Hawk Down.
 For this film too the filmmakers rented the aircraft, paying the US Department of Defense about $3 million to ship eight helicopters and about 100 crew members to the film location in Morocco.